LET’S GO FIND DOLPHINS

 They’re all about happiness and joy.
 But I also knew not to fight the emotions, so I just let myself feel it—just let it process.

 About five minutes later the boatman says, ‘Whales!’
 There were four humpback whales and about 40 spotted dolphins all together.
 The dolphins came and rode in the bough and played around us for about 15-20 minutes.

-That night I’m sitting in my room, and I’m checking some emails working on the computer and all of a sudden I realize I’m happy.
+That night, I was sitting in my room checking some emails and working on the computer and all of a sudden I realized I was happy.
 How did that happen?
 Thank you dolphins, thank you whales.
-It’s like I had this inner knowing: everything is going to be fine.
-No matter what happens I will be just fine.
-Doesn’t matter what happens, we stay together, we don’t stay together whatever.
-It’s all good I’m fine.
-And we were able to work it out and we’re still together.”
+It’s like I had this inner knowing that everything was going to be fine—no matter what happened, I would be just fine if we stayed together, if we didn’t stay together.”

 There she met and fell in love with an indigenous man who was part of the village in which they were shooting the film.
-It was truly a fairy tale come true, until the day a woman called Anne and said she was her husband’s girlfriend.
+Their marriage was a fairytale-come-true until the day a woman called Anne and said she was her husband’s girlfriend.
 The story checked out and thus began a journey Anne never knew she would have to take.
-She and her husband were able to save their marriage and are together to this day, but it took hard work on Anne’s part to process the anger and despair.
+Anne and her husband were able to save their marriage and are together to this day, but it took hard work on Anne’s part to process the anger and despair.

 Today Anne and her husband split their time between his native village, Embera Puru, and Panama City.
 They have brought a thriving tourism business to the village for people wanting to experience the jungle and nature as lived by indigenous peoples.